About the BRFSS Data

 - For program planning and evaluation by state and local partners

 - Measures at a county level in Minnesota

 - Measures of overweight and obesity among youth under 18 years of age

 - Measures by obesity subgroup (i.e. class I, II, and III obesity)

 The Behavioral Risk Factor Surveillance System (BRFSS), administered annually by the Minnesota Center for Health Statistics in collaboration with the Centers for Disease Control and Prevention (CDC).
 To learn more about BRFSS, including survey methodology (i.e. how participants are chosen) and full length questionnaires, visit CDC BRFSS.

-For Behavioral Risk Factor Surveillance System purposes, Body Mass Index (BMI) cut points are used to classify individuals as overweight and obese.
+Body Mass Index (BMI) is derived from height and weight as self-reported by survey respondents.
+For Behavioral Risk Factor Surveillance System purposes, BMI cut points are used to classify individuals as overweight and obese.
 The overweight classification includes individuals with a BMI between 25.0 and 29.9.
 The obese classification includes individuals with a BMI of 30.0 or greater.
-All those with a BMI of 25.0 or greater are included in the combined category 'overweight or obese.'
+All those with a BMI of 25.0 or greater are included in the combined category 'overweight or obese'.